thephilipquan/oasis-dialogue/docs/how_to_write.md

 ![Example of using an annotation to automate seeing a branch.](media/annotations_kid_a.png)

-And with an annotation, it could look like.
+With an annotation, it becomes simpler.

 ![Example of using an annotation to automate seeing a branch.](media/annotations_kid_b.png)

 The example project uses an annotation [like `count_visit`](./example) to achieve the same functionality.
-To effectively use annotations, you should look at [what they can actually do](./addons/oasis_dialogue/public/oasis_traverser_controller.gd).
+To effectively use annotations, you should look at [what they can actually do](/addons/oasis_dialogue/public/oasis_traverser_controller.gd).